echalkpad/jpapp/docs/writeup.md

 Citibank is taking full advantage of the unique opportunities offered in the world of cloud development by crowd-sourcing their technology innovations.
 They have staged a hackathon called the <a href="http://www.citimobilechallenge.com/index.php">Citi Mobile Challenge</a>, in which they gave developers access to a set of mocked-up APIs that allowed programmatic access to Citi's banking services.
+They also encourge use of their [API Partners](http://www.citimobilechallenge.com/apis/).
-Developers then competed to produce the most innovative mobile app using these APIs.
+Developers compete to produce the most innovative mobile app using these APIs.
 JoinPay started its life as the winner of the 2014 Citi Mobile Challenge.
 The idea behind JoinPay was to allow Citi account holders to split a bill at a restaurant by authorizing transfers between Citi accounts using their mobile devices.
 The JoinPay app had a fantastic UI for demonstrating this story, but JoinPay's authors were rightfully focused on the story, rather than designing and implementing the app with scalability, performance, and security.